hz2538/ui-design-grader/README.md

 ### Dataset
 The dataset is a large and publicly accessible APP design dataset called RICO (site: http://interactionmining.org/rico).
 You can download full dataset from that website.
 The dataset contains several elements: 1.
 UI Screenshots and View Hierarchies; 2.
 UI Metadata; 3.
 UI Layout Vectors; 4.
 Interaction Traces; 5.
 Animations; 6.
 Play Store Metadata; 7.
 UI Screenshots and Hierarchies with Semantic Annotations.

-(Note: currently, 1, 2, 6, 7 are used in AppDecoder v1.0.
+(**Note**: currently, 1, 2, 6, 7 are used in AppDecoder v1.0.
 The rest would be used in future developments.)

 ### Pipeline